-Retailers can take advantage of Openpay’s lay-by option instore and online and see an increase in their sales.
+How retailers can take advantage of Openpay’s lay-by option instore and online.

 Openpay helps online and bricks-and-mortar retailers convert more customers by offering an additional payment option.
 Openpay lets customers buy now and pay later, with a few different payment plans available.

 If you are a retailer who has decided to integrate Openpay into your online business, your customers can simply choose to pay with Openpay if they have an account.
 Retailers such as yourself get paid the next business day as Openpay has a very quick turnover when it comes to settling transactions with merchants.